grande-dev/OpenMAUVe/postprocessing/CEGIS-LMI_results/results_OpenMAUVe.md

+1) 01/10/2024

+'Glider_Lib.Simulations.TestAUV_5d_CEGIS_LMI_v1'

 ## Test description

 A test to verify the capability of the CEGIS-LMI-based controller to track a desired time-varying setpoint.
+Now adding a saturation of 101N on the thrusters. --> the control law is updated accordingly.

 ### Initial state values